Manipulating Machine Learning: Poisoning Attacks and Countermeasures for Regression Learning: Experimental evaluation

 \subsubsection{Question 1: Are known methods effective at defending against poisoning attacks?}

 \revision{As seen in Figures~\ref{fig:defenseridge} and~\ref{fig:defenselasso}, existing techniques (Huber regression, RANSAC, and RONI), are not consistently effective at defending against our presented attacks.
-For instance, for ridge models, the \optp\ attack increases MSE over unpoisoned models by a factor of 60.22 (on the house dataset).
-Rather than decreasing the MSE, Huber regression in fact increases the MSE over undefended ridge models by a factor of 3.28.
-RONI also increases the MSE of undefended models by 18.11\%.
-RANSAC is able to reduce MSE, but it is still greater by a factor of 4.66 than that of the original model.
+Huber frequently performs worse than no defense at all.
+For LASSO models, the \optp\ attack increases MSE over unpoisoned models by a factor of 19.74 (on the health care dataset at $\alpha=20\%$).
+Rather than decreasing the MSE, Huber regression in fact increases the MSE over undefended ridge models by a factor of 2781.
+RONI also increases the MSE of undefended models by a factor of 8.06\%.
+RANSAC performs the best, only increasing MSE by a factor of 1.79.
 The reason for this poor performance is that robust statistics methods are designed to remove or reduce the effect of outliers from the data, while RONI can only identify outliers with high impact on the trained models.
 Our attacks generate inlier points that have similar distribution as the training data, making these previous defenses ineffective.}